GoThereGit/EvaHan/README.md

 ## Task
 This section offers a detailed description of the tasks encompassed in EvaHan 2026.
+Ancient literature, a precious heritage of Chinese civilization, exists primarily in handwritten forms or archaic printed fonts.
+While diverse in preservation formats, these materials are extremely fragile.
+Optical Character Recognition (OCR) technology enables the transformation of these paper-based or imaged ancient books into editable digital text, facilitating efficient retrieval, analysis, and dissemination.
+The application of OCR in this field will significantly enhance the efficiency of literature utilization and promote the digital preservation of cultural heritage.
+Furthermore, it provides scholars with convenient research tools, fosters the popularization and innovation of knowledge contained in ancient books, and advances the development of the humanities and social sciences.

 **Task A: Printed Text Recognition**
+Ancient printed fonts present typical challenges such as variant characters, complex layouts, missing characters, and stains, making recognition significantly more difficult than modern printed text.
+Task A employs Character Error Rate (CER, main metric), F1-score (character/word level), and Normalized Edit Distance (NED) as the evaluation metrics.
+These metrics comprehensively measure model performance regarding character accuracy, sequence integrity, and edit cost.
+The task aims to accelerate the digitization of ancient books and improve the practical precision and robustness of automated transcription for printed ancient literature.

 **Task B: Layout Element Analysis**
+Task B focuses on Layout Element Recognition.
+The core objective is the precise identification of four key elements within the pages of ancient books: text, image, book_edge, and seal.
+This task selects mAP (mean Average Precision, main metric), IoU (Intersection over Union), and F1-score as evaluation metrics.
+These metrics scientifically quantify the model’s recognition effectiveness across multiple dimensions, including detection accuracy, regional matching degree, and comprehensive recognition performance.

 **Task C: Handwritten Character Recognition**
+The styles of handwritten ancient books are highly personalized and present multiple challenges, including challenges such as cursive connections, variant character forms, stroke omissions, and traces of corrections.
+Task C adopts Character Error Rate (CER, main metric), F1-score, and Normalized Edit Distance (NED) as evaluation metrics to comprehensively assess model performance in terms of character accuracy, sequence consistency, and edit distance.
+This task aims to break through technical bottlenecks in the automated transcription of handwritten ancient texts, providing critical support for the digital preservation and in-depth utilization of precious ancient manuscripts.

 ## Data